JohnnyJayJay/spiglin/README.md

         with(Enchantment.FIRE_ASPECT) level 3 // adds fire aspect 3 as an enchantment
     }
-    meta { // meta {} also has a type parameter that lets you work with more specific ItemMetas. displayName = "Grass block of doom"
+    meta { // meta {} also has a type parameter that lets you work with more specific ItemMetas. name = "Grass block of doom"
         stringLore = "A very\npowerful weapon" // instead of Lists, normal Strings can be used with stringLore.
 This just delegates to the normal lore. unbreakable = true
         flag(ItemFlag.HIDE_UNBREAKABLE)